eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 When the content of the column does not correspond to a "simple" feature, this "automatic" behavior is not possible and a simple text editor is proposed.

-With this feature, the specifier could provides its own org.eclipse.jface.viewers.CellEditor for a specific feature column.
+With this feature, the specifier could provide its `own org.eclipse.jface.viewers.CellEditor` for a specific feature column.

 ## Detailed Specification